Aftermath: 36 - Chimes at Midnight (2015)

 “Okay,” Geiszler says in slow motion.

-This is going really badly.
+This is going really badly!
 Primarily, it’s going badly because she likes him so much in two separate contexts that were abruptly and dramatically fused and she’s doing a bad job communicating this to him in a way that’s casual and normal.

 “That’s kinda nice, Lightcap,” Geiszler says.
-“I get you.
-Maybe?”

 “Well that was my intent,” Lightcap replies.
 “You’re really derailing me here, Geiszler.”

 “Let me start over and include some explanatory caveats.
 I wasn’t hitting on you.
 I know it kind of came out that way, but I’m your direct superior.
 I would not do that.
-I would literally not ever do that to anyone because there was a time I was on the wrong end of that dynamic and it was uniformly awful and that part of it doesn’t matter, the part that matters is that I would not ever do that to anyone.
+I would literally not ever do that to anyone because there was a time I was on the wrong end of that dynamic and it was uniformly awful and that part doesn’t matter, the part that matters is that I wouldn’t ever do that to anyone.
 Ever.
 Ever ever.”

 “I knew that,” Geiszler says, like a guy who definitely did not know that.

-“What I should have said is ‘I fuckin love you, man’,” Lightcap amends, clenching a hand and pressing it to her sternum in a guy way, like Serge would do.
+“What I should have said is, ‘I fuckin love you, man’,” Lightcap amends, clenching a hand and pressing it to her sternum in a guy way, like Serge would do.
 “You get me.
 Or, that’s not right, that’s backwards.
 I get you.
 I love your band.
 I love it.
 I love it so much.”

 “Great,” Geiszler says, pitching his voice up and deliberately copying Lightcap’s previous emphatic table slap and enthusiastic tone.
 “Me too.”
 As impressions go, it’s not bad.

-“Shut up, you dick,” Lightcap says, delighted, doing a great job dragging Geiszler straight from the Colleague Zone to the Friend Zone in the span of one evening.
+“Shut up, dick,” Lightcap says, delighted, doing a great job dragging Geiszler straight from the Colleague Zone to the Friend Zone in the span of one evening.
 “I keep trying to have a moment with you and you keep ruining it with your cool guy irony.
 Now.
 Let me buy you beer after beer for the rest of the night while I ask you questions.”

 “Only,” Geiszler says, “if you tell me your torrid Supercos groupie story.”